 all happen out of sight, in places where man’s hand/mind cannot reach, where they can occur naturally, where they can’t be sabotaged?”

 The biggest obstacle to developing true reading proficiency in Latin (in this educator’s opinion) is a lack of resources by means of which beginning Latin students can (1) read large quantities of comprehensible Latin, and (2) read for content, rather than simply for practice in particular constructions and/or vocabulary (although this is an important by-product).

 Latin is a language, and reading is a form of communication.
 We Latin teachers cannot afford to ignore the research of recent decades on how people acquire language, that is first by hearing and then reading large amounts of language that is at or just above their comprehension level.
 This requires a classroom environment that is interesting and safe to students.

 The term “comprehensible input” (CI) was coined by linguist and educator Stephen Krashen.
 In recent years, strategies of making language instruction more comprehensible even to absolute beginning students have been developed by Blaine Ray and others under the general heading of TPRS (Teaching Proficiency in Reading through Storytelling).

 Unfortunately, the Latin language is rarely presented to beginners in simple, comprehensible and interesting ways.
-This is a problem in modern language classrooms as well, but the pedagogical tradition of Latin is particularly resistant to these innovations.
+This is a problem in modern language classrooms as well, but the pedagogical tradition of Latin has been particularly resistant to these innovations.

 On this page, I am compiling resources which will hopefully be of help to those who want to take advantage of current research on language acquisition, but have not previously had access to materials which support such an approach.